AnGherase/Blog/readme.md

 •	Github-used as a remote backup of code used in the project and for version control
 •	Braintree-integrating the payment gateway into the project
 ### Deployment
+This section describes the process I went through to deploy the project to a hosting platform (Heroku).
+The website was created in Gitpod, a local Git directory was used for version control and then uploaded to Github.
+The details of the database connection are found inside the requirements.txt -it uses the os class environ method to point to its own config available in order to keep the production database connection string secret.
+There were no differences between the deployed version and the development version.

+The following had to be installed on the computer before deployment: PIP, Python 3, Git, as well as having an account in MongoDB Atlas.

+The deployment to Heroku consisted mainly of the following steps: adding a requirements.txt file by using the command "sudo pip3 freeze-local> requirements.txt " which will add all the components needed to be used for the project; using "git add" to commit the changes ready to push to Github; creating the repository in Github and following the instruction in order to push the work up to Github; using "git push" and entering the email and password when instructed which will push all the files which have been committed up to Github; signing in to Heroku; creating a new app inside Heroku and then going to "Deploy" and scrolling down the list of instructions given to deploy the project in Heroku; viewing the project in Heroku by clicking "Open App".
 ### Testing
 By testing I checked that all the user stories from the UX section worked as intended, with the project providing an easy and straightforward way for the users to achieve their goals.
 My tests checked the page loading, as well as the business logic of the views.
 The testing process can be described via scenarios.
 The Create Order cart page was tested by checking that a product was entered, the page redirects and the new product is featured on the index page.
 The Products page is tested by searching for any products on the products page, getting its ID number and going to that Products details page and changing some data and committing it.
 This then redirects the user to the Index page and that is tested that the information has changed on that product.
 The Delete Orders page is tested by going to its products details page and deleting it, then checking that the redirect has happened and that the product does not appear on the index page.
 It is impossible to cover everything in testing, but the majority of elements were tested.
 My focus was on keeping the design usable and simple to navigate.
 As the site is built with responsive design, it works for mobile devices and I have checked it on iphones 6 to x, Smsung galaxy, ipads (mini to pro), Google's pixel 2 and 3.
 I also tested it on several browsers (Chrome, Explorer, Edge).